CrowdStrike/Cloud-AWS/Container Security/kernel-eks-implementation-guide.md

 ### Step 4: Push falcon-node-sensor image to the kube registry

- - Push the image to the kube registry
+ - Push the image to the kube registry:
    ```
    $ docker tag falcon-node-sensor:latest $FALCON_NODE_IMAGE_URI:latest
    ```